All Episodes

 You know, Hillary, how lucky is she?

-She gets uh a guy to interview her that thinks that uh she should win a hundred million to zero.
+She gets a guy to interview her that thinks that she should win $100 million to zero.

-She has uh James Comey, obviously in her court, uh he exonerated her in spite of was writing an exoneration long before they investigated.
+She has James Comey, obviously, in her court, as he exonerated her in spite of, was writing an exoneration long before they investigated.

-You get crazy wild allegations and even reports now that the FBI after the firing of Comey, after they had already spent nine months investigating Trump Russia collusion, they're sitting around a table basically arguing whether or not they should investigate the president for treason with no cause whatsoever, no evidence at all, uh just out of revenge for the for the firing of Comey.
+You get crazy wild allegations and even reports now that the FBI, after the firing of Comey, after they had already spent nine months investigating Trump-Russia collusion, they're sitting around a table basically arguing whether or not they should investigate the president for treason with no cause whatsoever, no evidence at all, just out of revenge for the firing of Comey.

-Well, I mean that that that whole thing's so absurd because James Colby told the president he wasn't under investigation.
+Well, I mean, that whole thing's so absurd because James Comey told the president he wasn't under investigation.

-Peter Strock says to in an email to Lisa Page, I don't know if I'm gonna go over to the special counsel's office.
+Peter Strzok says in an email to Lisa Page, I don't know if I'm going to go over to the special counsel's office, I mean, I don't think there's any there there.

 And he'd already been investigating it for a year.

-They fired James Comey two days two days before that, and now all of a sudden it it's a literally a federal case, and there's a supposedly a counterintelligence investigation.
+They fired James Comey two days before that, and now all of a sudden it's literally a federal case and there's supposedly a counterintelligence investigation.

 That's why you need an attorney general to get a handle on what is actually going on.

-And as he said, he told Senator, uh it sounds like you know more about this investigation than anybody else, because a lot there's a lot of speculating going on.
+And as he said, he told Senator Hirona, it sounds like you know more about this investigation than anybody else because there's a lot of speculating going on.

-Uh but I I think he's gonna be a a exceptional choice.
+But I think he's going to be an exceptional choice.

 He's got tremendous integrity.

-Look, all you want in an attorney general, you want a leader, you want fairness, you want the rule of law applied equally.
+Look, all you want, in Attorney General, you want a leader, you want fairness, you want the rule of law applied equally.

 That's what you want.